madtank/ToolboxAI/README.md

 - **Contextual Responses**: The AI integrates RSS feed information into its responses, providing up-to-date context for AI-related queries.
 - **Expandable Feed Results**: Users can view detailed RSS feed results in an expandable section within the chat interface.

+## Memory Management

+ToolboxAI now includes a memory management feature using Chroma.
+This allows the AI to save important information from conversations and recall it later.
+The AI can use two new tools:

+- `save_memory`: Saves important information for future recall.
+- `recall_memories`: Retrieves relevant memories based on a query.

+These tools enhance the AI's ability to maintain context across conversations and provide more informed responses.

 ## Prerequisites

 - Python 3.9+